-Regardless of the time of year, Italian Eatery in Northrop is one of our favorite restaurants in Minneapolis.
-During the winter, it’s a great spot to eat pasta and drink wine while hiding out from the cold.
+During the winter, Italian Eatery is a great spot to eat pasta and drink wine while hiding out from the cold.
 When summer comes around, their large patio is the perfect place to have an Aperol spritz to remind yourself that warm weather exists.
 The pasta-heavy menu includes favorites like squid ink rigatoni and sriracha zucca, all of which are made in-house.
 To balance out the pasta intake, we recommend the wild boar meatballs and Calabrian cauliflower.

 If we could choose a restaurant to get snowed in at, it would be Bar La Grassa.
 This Italian spot in the Warehouse District serves great fresh, filled, and dried pastas - each of which can be ordered in half or full portions - and has a huge wine list.
 If you want something unique, try the red wine spaghetti or orange cauliflower gnocchi, and definitely order a few bruschettas, especially the soft eggs and lobster.
 It’s somewhere you could just as easily bring a date or your parents when you want to impress without spending a ton of money and while eating here won’t make spring come any sooner, it’ll definitely make winter a little more bearable.